abetrack3/automate-jplag/README.md

 ## After running the script..

 If you have come this far, it means you have successfully run this code and as a result you will find two files geneated:

-* result.zip (You can upload it to https://jplag.github.io/JPlag to get detailed view on the plagiarism report)
+* results.jplag (Contains detailed plagiarism report.
+The script will open up the report viewer automatically)
 * result.xlsx (You will find a summarised report here)

 ## Found a bug?
 Do an open source contribution!

 This script is in its very early stage so bugs and improvements are highly plausible.
-Feel free to create an issue, fork it, make your changes, create a pull request.
+Feel free to create an issue, fork it, make your changes, and finally create a pull request.
 Feedbacks are always welcome!!